-Transition metal homeostasis is one of mechanisms through which the human body combats microbial attack.
-We are investigating both the processes undertaken by pathogens during invasion of a host cell and the responses executed by the host cell during such an attack.
-The research projects aim to study the mechanisms of zinc and copper homeostasis using advance magnetic resonance (EPR and solid-state NMR) spectroscopies and computational methodologies.
-Investigation of these physiological events at the interface of chemistry and biology will provide atomic-level understanding of fundamental processes in the human body during microbial invasion.
-Such studies will have significant implications for human health and in the design of efficient therapeutics.
+Rupal Gupta is an Assistant Professor in the Chemistry department and a member of the Chemistry, Biochemistry and Physics PhD programs at the CUNY Graduate Center.
+Dr. Gupta is interested in studying human antimicrobial proteins using biophysical and spectroscopic methodologies.
+Memebers of the Gupta lab are investigating both the processes undertaken by pathogens during invasion of a host (human) cell and the responses executed by the host cell during such an attack.
+The laboratory employs advance magnetic resonance (EPR and solid-state NMR) spectroscopies and computational methodologies to examine events at the interface of chemistry and biology.
+These studies will provide atomic-level understanding of fundamental processes in the human body during infection.

 PhD, Carnegie Mellon University